2010 Central American and Caribbean Games: Official sports pictograms

-Reception
+Organization and reception

 Initial public reaction noted that the organization of the event would be an important economic injection to the municipality, although the costs of organizing it would be higher that originally expected.
+Prior to the games, pro-statehood Governor Luis Fortuño pursued restrictions on the Cuban visas pursuant to the Helms–Burton Act.
+In response, the nation withdrew from the event.

 After the project's original budget failed to cover all of the projects, the Mayor of San Juan, Puerto Rico, Jorge Santini, insisted that the aquatics sports should be moved to San Juan Natatorium.
-This was supported by the Governor of Puerto Rico, Luis Fortuño, who also suggested branching several other sports, including boxing and football, to other municipalities, most of them led by his political party.
+This was supported by the Fortuño, who also suggested branching several other sports, including boxing and football, to other municipalities, most of them led by his political party.
 However, David Bernier, head of Puerto Rico Olympic Committee, decided to not get involved in the controversy, leaving the decision in the hands of Central American and Caribbean Sports Organization (CASCO).
 Mayagüez's mayor, José Guillermo Rodríguez, firmly opposed this suggestion, citing that the athletes' quarters are located in that municipality, which would mean more investment in security and transportation.
 In addition Felipe Muñoz, president of the Mexican Olympic Committee and a former swimmer himself, concurred, commenting that "they must swim in Mayagüez" on behalf of a commission sent to represent CASCO.